 All persons in the MCS community - students, parents, employees - are obliged to take each instance of bullying or harassment seriously and inform the administration.
+In the event of any form of sexual harassment, intent will not determine disciplinary action.

 Discipline Structure